mbernardi1961/AgonDoc/hardware.md

 [AgonLight2-Proto](https://www.olimex.com/Products/Retro-Computers/AgonLight2-Proto/open-source-hardware) is a small board with dimensions 100x80mm.
 It allows you to fast prototype hardware concepts and ideas for AgonLight2 computer.

 [UEXT Port Splitter and Extender](https://www.olimex.com/Products/Modules/Adapters/UEXTx5/open-source-hardware) with 5 UEXT Connectors wired in parallel.
+Allowing multiple modules to be connected at the same time.

 [MOD-WIFI-ESP8266](https://www.olimex.com/Products/IoT/ESP8266/MOD-WIFI-ESP8266/open-source-hardware) is a UEXT expansion module with a ESP8266 UART to WIFI IC.
 With this module you can add WIFI capablities to the AgonLight2.